 While traveling, something will always come up, so having a manual pump will help express milk when you don’t have time for a full pump session.
 Using a manual breast pump will relieve the pressure in your breasts when they are full.

-While in Beijing, I forgot one of my pieces to my Spectra S2 breast pump, and the manual pump at the hotel.
+While in Beijing, I forgot one of my pieces for my Spectra S2 breast pump and the manual pump at the hotel.
 I had to go over 10 hours without pumping.